Mental Health

 General Introduction

 We fully appreciate that having good mental health helps us relax more, achieve more and enjoy our lives more.
 We are continually working with patients and local services to improve the information provided on this page so that you can seek timely help when needed.
 Every Mind Matters provides information about mental health and what you can do to help yourself in managing your mental health.
 It also offers help in developing mental health care plan (Mind Plan).
 Centre for Clinical Intervention Western Australia provides free evidence based online resources to help patients and professionals manage their mental health.
-Get Selfhelp is another great resource to find online resources for help.
+Get Selfhelp and NHS Information resources are also great resource to find online resources for help.

 We have summarised below information regarding services that are locally available to support you in managing your mental health.